 That was also the problem with Disney’s blockbuster The Lion King, which came out earlier this year and was criticised for lacking the excitement and heart of the original.
 Still, it went on to surpass Frozen and become the highest-grossing animated film of all time, so there were plenty of viewers who enjoyed it.

 All in all, Lady and the Tramp probably won’t change your life, but it will make for highly enjoyable viewing if you’re a fan of family movies.
 We also refuse to believe that a love story between to dogs anything but beautiful.

 You don’t even have to leave the house and go to the theatre to tune in.
-Take advantage of the Disney+ free trial and stream it for free from the comfort of your living room.
-Then, check out some of the platform’s other offerings, like Christmas film Noelle.
+Check out some of the platform’s other offerings, like Christmas film Noelle.

 The US, streaming service Disney+ didn’t enjoy a seamless launch day, with users reporting multiple errors when trying to set up their accounts or watch content.
 While glitches are not uncommon when a new streaming platform hits the market, it’s still frustrating.
 We hope they get resolved for Disney+ arrives in New Zealand.

 The Disney+ service will host titles from the Disney back catalogue, but also from Pixar, Lucasfilm, National Geographic, 20th Century Fox and Marvel.
 Don’t expect all the content to be available at launch due to existing agreements between the Disney and New Zealand content providers.